goodtube4u/goodtube/README.md

 This project has been made entirely by myself, as just one developer.
 Countless hours and late nights have gone into making this and I continue to work on updating and maintaining the project regularly.
 I remain dedicated to ensuring this solution continues to work for everyone (despite Youtube's best efforts to stop adblockers).<br>

 <i>Seriously everyone, I am flat broke - so small donations help a lot.
-If everyone donated just $1 I could finally go overseas with my partner rather just than living week to week.</i> 🙏🏼<br>
+If everyone donated just $1 I could finally go travelling with my partner rather just than living week to week.</i> 🙏🏼<br>

 You can make a donation here:<br>
 https://tiptopjar.com/goodtube